 The first three points are not possible in our directed independent study modality.
-The flexibility that makes this type of program attractive to many students requires greater self-discipline and planning than in a traditional program where the timing of the course is predetermined.
+The flexibility that makes this type of program attractive to many students requires greater self-discipline and planning than in a traditional classroom program where the timing of the course is predetermined.
+While the University will assist the student in preparing a study plan, a student must exercise selfdiscipline in the completion of the degree requirements.

 Commitment and self-discipline are the keys to success.
 No applicant will be admitted to the program unless the University believes they have the academic ability to succeed.
 However, the degree of commitment and self-discipline cannot always be accurately assessed at the time of admission.